 Need more help?

-To help you interpret the IWFA State Window Tinting Rules & Laws chart as completely as possible I have included an Explanation of the State Law Summary Chart.
+To help you interpret the IWFA State Window Tinting Rules & Laws chart as completely as possible please don’t hesitate to Contact Us.
 Still unsure about how to read this chart?
 Contact your local jurisdiction as they are the final authority.
 I have also included a link to Arizona Revised Statutes section 28-959.01.

 – The Tint Genie